 mvn clean install -DskipTests.

-For more information regarding running Maven build without tests check the article about how to build Java application with Maven without running tests.
+For more information regarding running a Maven build without tests, check the article about how to build Java application with Maven without running tests.

 Coordination your work with the rest of the team

 If you are working in a team and want to be a good team player (or working on something very sensitive), let your teammates know you want to deploy and remotely debug your application.
-Ask publicly your colleagues, e.g. in Slack, if it is OK to occupy test instance for a while.
-Coordinate your debugging according to the response or according to your organization policy.
-Let’s say, if nobody responds in 15 minutes, you are clear to go.
+First, ask your colleagues, e.g. in Slack publicly, if it is OK to occupy test instance for a while.
+Then, coordinate your debugging according to the response or your organization’s policy.
+For example, let’s say you are clear to go if nobody responds in 15 minutes.

 Adjustment of other parts

-For more complex change trough the stack, it might be necessary to change and adjust different system parts.
+For more complex changes through the stack, changing and adjusting different system parts might be necessary.
 E.g., if you are working on the monolith, you might need to adjust the front-end client for testing purposes.
 In other cases, it might be necessary to change the database.

-Adjusting other parts of the system might be necessary for the system to work, and you be able to test changes through the whole stack.
+Adjusting other parts of the system might be necessary for the system to work and for you to be able to test changes through the whole stack.